TallChris91/CACAPO-Dataset/README.md

 <h2>This GitHub page</h2>
 This GitHub page contains the "thin" version of the texts in the dataset, which means the annotated data, combined with links to the collected texts.
 Furthermore it contains the tools used to collect these texts.

-<h2>The full corpus</h2>
+<h2>The full dataset</h2>

-The full corpus is available via [DataVerse](https://dataverse.nl/dataset.xhtml).
+The full dataset is available via [DataVerse](https://dataverse.nl/dataset.xhtml).
 The format is the same as that of [(Enriched) WebNLG](https://github.com/ThiagoCF05/webnlg).
-Meaning that they are XML files that also contain intermediate representations to enable the development and evaluation of pipeline data-to-text architectures that encompass tasks such as Discourse Ordering, Lexicalization, Aggregation and Referring Expression Generation.
+Meaning that the dataset consists of XML files that also contain intermediate representations to enable the development and evaluation of pipeline data-to-text architectures that encompass tasks such as Discourse Ordering, Lexicalization, Aggregation and Referring Expression Generation.

 <h2>Example</h2>